bleplat/newlibft/README.md

 Just another libft.
 Take a look at the demo folder to see what it can achieve.

+# NewLibftMo
+Tiny library to choose when malloc succeed or fail.
+See ft_malloc_override.c for details.

 # Demo files
 Folder 'demo' contains sources, not part of the library, but demonstrating the use of some functions.